Natashina/Module-12-Challenge/README.md

 The algorithm for colors was a challenging part.

 There were two challenges in buiding the gauge.
-1. Plotly documentation refered to in the Module Challenge instructions describes an "indicator" type, while the correct type for this gauge is "pie".
+- Plotly documentation refered to in the Module Challenge instructions describes an "indicator" type, while the correct type for this gauge is "pie".
-2.
+- Plotly does not offer documentation on how to create a gauge needle.
+That is why the only source of information was online examples.